Byzantine Empire History

 Fall of Constantinople and The Byzantine Empire

 By the late 13th century, Byzantine Empire’s power was much reduced in Anatolia.
-The Byzantine army never really recovered and strengthened after Latin invasion.
-Turkish warlords on its eastern borders around Nicaea had become serious threats.
+The Byzantine army had never really recovered and strengthened after Latin invasion.
+Turkish warlords on its eastern borders around Nicaea became serious threats.

 Byzantine Empire History Tour in Istanbul

 If you are interested to see the Byzantine heritage in Istanbul, consider joining the history tours by Serhat Engul.
 Please check Private Tour of Byzantine Istanbul website for more information.